oldblackcrow/Tricorder-PyPortal-Pynt-with-AdafruitIO/README-What-you-need.md

 The code was supplied by Adafruit from their PyPortal UI example.
 With some help from the community, I integrated the Garmin LIDAR and AdafruitIO code.

-Graphics are modifications of images and sounds found on https://memory-alpha.fandom.com
+Graphics are modifications of images found on https://memory-alpha.fandom.com

+Sounds were found on TrekCore.com https://www.trekcore.com/audio/

+For Internet connection using the Secrets file, you may want to use your smartphone's Hotspot for ultimate portability.